A Guide to Navigating the Permit Process

 Plan review

-The plans will be reviewed to determine whether they meet minimum criteria for acceptance and demonstrate compliance with all applicable codes and regulations.
+Staff will review the plans to determine whether they meet minimum criteria for acceptance and demonstrate compliance with all applicable codes and regulations.

 The cost of a permit is based on the calculated value of the project.
-An investigation fee will be assessed on verified violations for all work done prior to the issuance of a building permit.
-For building violations, this investigation fee is charged at the county's current rate of $85 per hour, with a minimum 2-hour charge.
+An investigation fee will be assessed on verified violations for all work done before a building permit is issued.
+For building violations, this investigation fee is charged at the county's rate of $85 per hour, with a minimum 2-hour charge, plus the standard 12% state surcharge.

 Inspection